Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 or surprise, we could, if our cats were guaranteed to have the method hasOwnProperty.

-Now you might think at this point, is TypeScript even on?
+Now you might be wondering, is TypeScript even on?

-hasOwnProperty isn't part of Cat, surely we should see an error
+I promise it is, and has been this whole time.

-But look, Dogs aren't Cats, this is an error.
+Dogs aren't Cats, this is an error.

-Remember our dogs, and how they inherited from each other.
+Speaking of our dogs, remember how they inherited from each other.

 Although we didn't specify it, Dog1's prototype is "Object"

 The object called "Object" provides utility methods like hasOwnProperty.

-For cat1, I didn't do that though, I created it with no prototype at all.
+For cat1, I didn't do that though

+I created it with no prototype at all.

 TypeScript doesn't see it.